 On the left-hand side of a YouTube webpage, the Channel Audit tool displays your month-over-month views, subs, and watch time percentages.
 It indicates what videos to “double down on” based on views per hour and subscribers gained.
 It also highlights top search terms and videos that improving.

 VidIQ’s web application isn’t as exciting or impressive as its browser extension.
 Nevertheless, it does provide some useful insights.

 The analytics tab reveals various statistics for your videos and channel, including views, subscriber metrics, demographics, and viewers by country.

 The video tab shows individual video stats, including tags, views, likes, and comments.
 You can edit video metadata from this page.

 The subscriber tab is a premium feature that identifies what your subscribers are watching and liking.
 It also reports what channels your subs are following and the best time to post your videos.

-Updating videos one by one is time-consuming, and VidIQ has a solution for that.
-While it doesn’t process bulk edits to metadata, it does support bulk copy of cards and end screens and edits to end screens.
+Updating videos one at a time is time-consuming.
+While VidIQ doesn’t process bulk edits to metadata and descriptions, it does support the bulk copying of cards and end screens (and edits to end screens).
 Those features will increase your productivity.

 VidIQ has one feature to help manage comments.
 Comment templates enable the creation of standardized responses to questions and comments.
-Suppose you frequently get asked, “what’s the quickest way to reach 1,000 subs?”
+Suppose you frequently get asked, “What’s the quickest way to reach 1,000 subs?” or something similar.
 You could answer with your 1000 Subs template that reads, “1,000 subs?
 No problem.
-In this video, I discuss the fastest ways to reach 100, 1,000, and 10,000 subs: https://youtu.be/example”.
+In this video (https://youtu.be/example”), I discuss the fastest ways to reach 100, 1,000, and 10,000 subs.

 The browser extension and web app have competitor tabs.
 Compare your channel to others regarding total, cumulative, and daily averages for views, subs, and uploads.
 Review your competitors trending videos for different time intervals.